isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Exercise

-:   Build an indexed type for `IsOdd`.
+:   Build an indexed type for `type:IsOdd`.

 Solution